The Yomiuri Shimbun Holdings: Status of the major shareholders

 Currently, there are 66 shareholders, of them 3 are corporations (including Shoriki Koseikai), and 63 are individuals.
 In particular, many of the descendants of Matsutaro Shoriki are among the major individual shareholders.

-Toru Shoriki (eldest son of Matsutaro Shoriki), the third largest shareholder, passed away in August 2011, and as of the end of March 2011, his wife (Mineko Shoriki) held 11.86% of the shares.
+Toru Shoriki (eldest son of Matsutaro Shoriki), the third largest shareholder, died in August 2011, and as of the end of March 2011, his wife (Mineko Shoriki) held 11.86% of the shares.
 It seems to have been transferred or inherited by his children (Genichiro Shoriki, Mio Shoriki).

 The 9th largest shareholder, Yoshiko Shoriki, has the same number of shares held during her lifetime as Mineko Shoriki (Toru Shoriki's wife, died on August 17, 2019).

+Yomiuri Shimbun leader Tsuneo Watanabe died in December 2024.